8rageramberg/8rageramberg.github.io/README.md

 ## Edit System

 The edit system allows users to update a card.
 When a card is selected, users can edit it using an edit handler.
 The add site form now has prefilled inputs based on the original card the user wanted to edit.

+## Style

+For style I tried matching visualy pleasing colours together, and for buttons I went for some colour changes on both hover and functionality.
+For font I went for an old american typewriter look and all in all I tried to make it as simplistic as possible with a bit of visually leading colours.

 ## Use of Generative AI